16th May, 2024

 Replacing noisy equipment and processes with quieter alternatives is an easy fix for noise pollution when possible.
 Using equipment that is regularly inspected and maintained should also help keep noise levels in check.

-For example, pre-fabricating elements off-site might reduce the need to drill and cut them on site.
+For example, pre-fabricating elements off-site might reduce the need to drill and cut them on-site.
 The noisy operations can be moved to a place with permanent and proper noise controls.
 Better for workers and site neighbours.

-Noisy work is sometimes unavoidable in construction.
-But it can be planned and controlled.
 What time of day is going to mean the least disruption to neighbouring users?
-Can the work be carried out safely then, to reduce problems with noise pollution?
+Can the work be carried out safely at the least disruptive time to reduce problems with noise pollution?

+Try to avoid carrying out noisy operations early in the morning, or during the evening or night if you have residential areas near the site.
 If you are working inside or close to a place that is occupied during the day, you could consider the times that they are most sensitive to noise, and plan loud work around those times.

-For example, if you have to carry out a noisy operation.
-Let people know when, and the steps you have taken to minimise disruption.
-For example, the noisy operation was planned at 10 am to reduce the impact on neighbouring residential properties.
+For example, move a noisy operation to 10 am to reduce the impact on neighbouring residential properties.
 Or at 4 pm to reduce the disturbance in lessons at the nearby school.

-Then, they know what the noise is when it happens.
+If nothing else, by communicating in advance, people know what the noise is when it happens.
 They know that it is planned.
 They also know that you have taken steps to reduce the inconvenience.
 You have thought about them as your neighbours.

 Download the noise at work toolbox talk, and make sure you consider noise when you carry out your risk assessments.